NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/ROA_TYPE_VIEW.md

 2. Copy any one of them to use in your API client.
 3. Start a new GET request.
 4. Add a new header to the request named `Authorization`
+5. Grab a token from your `authtoken_tokens` table.
-5. The value will be the word Token, followed by a space, and then the unique token you copied previously (e.g. `Token 0be249c88238743e5b4a7ac370b5145730c28e20`)
+6. The value will be the word Token, followed by a space, and then the unique token you copied
-6. Then grab one of the following two URLs and send a request.
+7. Then grab one of the following two URLs and send a request.
    - `http://localhost:8000/types` should return a list of all the types.
    - `http://localhost:8000/types/1` should return the type with an id of 1.